alevchuk/minibank/go/README.md

 ```

---- after this all commands should be run under the unix account where Go related services will be running. ---
+--- after this commands should be run under the unix account where Go related services will be running. ---

 2. Set bootstrap path and gopath.
 Add the following to `~/.profile`